oqtane/oqtane.framework/README.md

 - Need ability to manage Authorization ( will need to be custom so that permissions set by user are observed at API level )
 - Need audit fields ( ie. CreatedBy, CreateOn, etc… ) on all core tables
 - Logging
+- Support for friendly Page Not Found handling

 Design
 - Need modern Admin UI theme